 Mantle’s 1952 Topps Rookie Card is a first-ballot hobby hall of fame card.
 Numerous trading card dealers and auction houses have it as their company logo or social media avatar.

 What better testament is there to a card’s prestige and value?
-When discussing and analyzing the best and most valuable Mickey Mantle cards, you have to begin there.
+When discussing and analyzing the best and most valuable Mickey Mantle cards, you must begin there.

 1952 Topps Mickey Mantle Rookie Card #311